pr0d1r2/ssb/README.md

 ### About

-A Gmail site-specific browser (SSB) by node-webkit.
+Auto-build your own SSBs with node-webkit.

 ### Dependencies